-0Figure 6-7 Space1 and time complexity of or prerenal azotentico cases, trimmed subdomain.
-The top graph plots the search and candidate generation algorithms.
+Figure 6-7 Space and time complexity for prerenal azotemia cases, trimmed subdomain.
+The top graph plots the total nodes kept for the decompositional search and candidate generation algorithms.
 The bottom graph plots the run time in seconds for the two algorithms.

-0 Figure 6-8 Effect of subdomain trimming on diagnostic complexity.
-The top graph plots the run ting infinite subdomain diagnostic algorithm for the trimmed subdomain versus the original prerenal azotemia subdomain.
+Figure 6-8 Effect of subdomain trimming on diagnostic complexity.
+The top graph plots the run time of the candidate generation algorithm for the trimmed subdomain versus the original prerenal azotemia subdomain.
 The bottom graph plots the same results for the decompositional search algorithm.